-Working with clients and teams in the UK, Mainland Europe and North America, Jacqueline provides thought leadership, experience and expertise.
+Working with clients and teams in Europe and the Middle East, Jacqueline is a highly-collaborative advisor who brings thought leadership, experience and expertise to every engagement.
 She provides project direction on specific assignments, working closely with the client and the team to deliver high value solutions which carry the Optimity Advisors quality watermark.

 Jacqueline is a respected international public policy economist and throughout her career has directed numerous economics studies in Europe and, more recently, the U.S..
 Her particular focus is on cost benefit analysis, resource allocation, market regulation, quasi-market system design, and associated payment mechanisms and incentives.
 Jacqueline is also an experienced policy appraisal and evaluation practitioner.
 Over the last 15 years, she has directed many policy evaluation studies in healthcare, crime, justice, home affairs, education, employment and social welfare.
 UK Clients include national agencies such as NHS England, National Institute of Health and Care Excellence, Public Health England, Ministry of Justice.
 European clients include Directorates General of the European Commission involved in health, justice, migration, home affairs, social welfare, employment, education and inequalities.